 Maria José, a 70-year-old, nordestina, came to Rio when she was 20 years old to escape the drought: «I came from the countryside, I was a young woman with no experience, no boyfriend, and he molested me.
 It was horrible because I was in the kitchen washing the dishes and he came into the kitchen from his room, naked, that was horrible for me».
 The sexual harassment went on, with her male employer masturbating in front of her and asking her to touch him.
 It was not possible for me to ask for more information during our conversations.
 Maria José wept as she described these experiences.
 Many years later, by participating in Theater of the Oppressed activities together with other domestic workers, Maria José was able to talk about these incidents for the first time: «I cried all day because we hold these things inside and we do not have the courage, we are ashamed to talk about them».
 Hearing her story has encouraged other workers to talk about similar experiences and organize theatrical performances about this issue.

 A key point is the possibility that the women might report the attempted assault to someone else or even simply scream.
 Laura, a 54-year-old light-skinned morena, noted that «lots of women don’t say anything.
 I told him: if you try to molest me again, I’ll tell your wife».
 The man responded, «Are you sure you’ll tell her?
 If you do, I’ll fire you.
 Will you really be brave enough?».
 A similar situation was narrated by Zezé, a 71-year-old retired nordestina.
 In one of her two experiences of sexual assault, when she asked the male employer to stop he yelled at her to «shut your mouth, Zezé!» She answered him: «“I won’t be quiet, because you are there”.
 He ordered me to shut up …».
-The fact that the men in these accoutns did not want the women to speak out indicates that the power they exercise is never truly absolute: women have the capacity to speak.
+The fact that the men in these accounts did not want the women to speak out indicates that the power they exercise is never truly absolute: women have the capacity to speak.
 The men recognize that the women’s ability to speak up and name this form of violence represents the first step in a rebellion that goes beyond physical self-defense, and this is why Zezé’s harasser ordered her to shut up.
 Another woman who experienced two attempted assaults reported that, in one case, the man was afraid: «afraid I would talk».